java-wanted/jupik/03-oop/OOP.md

 - The operation MUST return -1, 0 or 1 if the volume of the instance is lesser, equal or greater that the volume of the other instance.

+Solve the following issue:

+- Extend the class Box with an operation to return a copy of an instance.